MarkusBordihn/BOs-Glow-Sticks/README.md

 - Relative easy to craft.
 - Available in different colors.
-- Eco-friendly (disappearing automatically after a certain time).
+- Server and eco-friendly (disappearing automatically after a certain time).
 - Works on land and in water.
 - Use NO custom renderer or any other core modifications.
 - Translation Support: English, German

 Requires:

-- [Bo's Material and Elements][glow-sticks]
+- [Bo's Material and Elements][material-elements]

 ## Version Status Overview 🛠️